bobvanderlinden/softwarebakeryblog/articles/drivedroid-0-6-2-released.markdown

 Author: FrozenCow
 Date: 09 December 2012 23:13:00 +0200

-Since the first release of DriveDroid many has changed.
+Since the first release of DriveDroid much has changed.
 Now with version 0.6.2 we have a number of new distributions available in the downloadlist:

 * Arch Linux
 * Crunchbang